PhysicalBit7/notes/docs/software-security/chapter4.md

 Pen testers, usually carried out by a separate team within/not within your organization, usually employ ingenuity and automated tools to explore a system's attack surface, looking for weaknesses.
 Not carried out by the actual developers, they are biased towards their code.
 Pen testers are given varied levels of access

-__Benefits__ include that penetrations are certain and reproducible, they demonstrated by tests.
+__Benefits__ include that penetrations are certain and reproducible, they are demonstrated by tests.
 Static analysis can raise false alarms where pen testing cannot.
 There is also evidence presented that the vulnerabilities are real and have gone unfixed, results in clear improvement to security

 __Drawbacks__ can include assumptions made about the absence of issues after pen testing.
 This does not mean you have reached security, there may be some still lurking.
 Changes to a system also necessitate a retest of the system.
 Small changes can propagate to other components making larger vulnerabilities.
 Changes are often common unfortunately